zhiyinl5633/01-gets-lab/README.md

 ### Waiting for the user Input

 If the user never types anything in, your program will wait forever until it is otherwise exited.
-If you find your tests and your program stalling for long periods of time (anything over 5-10 seconds generally), you might be trapped in a gets.
+If you find your tests and your program stalling for long periods of time (anything over 5-10 seconds generally), you might be trapped in a `gets`.

-From executing a program, a gets will look like:
+From executing a program, a `gets` will look like:

 ![gets in program](https://dl.dropboxusercontent.com/s/ezddrtyotw5ahow/2015-09-10%20at%2012.12%20PM.png)